Team-Uniken/automation/Engineering Standards/DEFINITIONS.md

 [major].[minor].[stage].[build]

 ###Major Release
 A _**Major**_ release is a release that provides such significant changes to framework or functionality that backwards compatability may be impacted.
+Major releases may interrupt or cause issue with compatability.

 ###Minor Release
 A _**Minor**_ release is incremented when only minor features or significant fixes have been added.
 This number reverts back to zero whenever a major release occurs.
+Minor releases typically are co-compatible.

 ###Stage
 The _**Stage**_ number is an abbreviation of representation of the current stage of that release in the product lifecycle.
 The stage reverts back to alpha whenever a minor release occurs.
 Some minor releases may never make it to beta or become release candidates before becoming absorbed into entirely new minor release.